Rust-GCC/gccrs/gcc/config/rs6000/cell.md

        (eq_attr "cpu" "cell"))
   "vsu1_cell+slot01")

-;; sdiv thoughput 1/74, not pipelined but only in the FPU (define_insn_reservation "cell-sdiv" 74
+;; sdiv throughput 1/74, not pipelined but only in the FPU (define_insn_reservation "cell-sdiv" 74
   (and (eq_attr "type" "sdiv,ddiv")
        (eq_attr "cpu" "cell"))
   "slot1,nonpipeline,nonpipeline*72")

-;; fsqrt thoughput 1/84, not pipelined but only in the FPU (define_insn_reservation "cell-sqrt" 84
+;; fsqrt throughput 1/84, not pipelined but only in the FPU (define_insn_reservation "cell-sqrt" 84
   (and (eq_attr "type" "ssqrt,dsqrt")
        (eq_attr "cpu" "cell"))